 Use options such as “Post Age” and “minimum social engagement” to filter Hot topics in your niche.

 Last but not least, here are my favorite settings in social media automation tools.

 If you have integrated Replug with your ContentStudio account, you can display CTA popups widgets and opt-in forms in links you share! (with retargeting pixels so that you can create custom audiences on advertising platforms very easily.)
 Learn more in our Replug review.

 It’s one of the secret ways I use these days to drive traffic to my service and affiliate links.
 Well, now it’s not a secret anymore! 😀

-You have seen my tweets which are posted through ContentStudio social media automation tool have got high impressions even though my Twitter account has low followers.
+You have seen my tweets posted through the ContentStudio social media automation tool have high impressions even though my Twitter account has low followers.